 There are other requirements particular to certain countries, as well.
 For instance, in Spain you should have a spare pair of glasses if you require them for driving.
 In France and Germany, you need to have at least two personal breathalysers in the car.
 In Germany, you need a first aid kit.
 A spare bulb kit may be necessary, as well.

-You can buy all these items individually or get a European travel kit that contains some or all of the items required.
+You can buy all these items individually or get a European travel kit that contains some or all of them.
 The police can issue fines if you don’t have the right things in your car.

 Emergency numbers in Europe